PrajwalChigod/NyakoNvim/README.md

 ## ⭐ Show Your Support

-If nekonvim makes your coding life easier, consider:
+If NekoVim makes your coding life easier, consider:
 - ⭐ **Starring** the repo
 - 🐱 **Sharing** with fellow developers
-- 💬 **Spreading the word** about nekonvim
+- 💬 **Spreading the word** about NekoVim

 ---